-The number of students in a microteaching situation or the number of persons to whom the micro-lesson is presented is approximately five.
+The number of students in a microteaching situation or the number of persons to whom the micro lesson is presented is approximately five.
 The reasons are:

-- (a) In sociopedagogics, five is accepted as the most appropriate number of persons for group work of any nature whatever.
-(Pretorius, 1982). - (b) This makes the situation less threatening to the student. - (c) This number of persons is easy to manage. - (d) This keeps discipline problems to a minimum. - (e) The student can first gain self-confidence in using the particular teaching skill before he is confronted with the management of a large number of pupils (b-e: Kieviet, 1978: 28). - (f) Certain teaching skills, e.g., individualization, can be practiced more effectively.
+(a) In sociopedagogics, five is accepted as the most appropriate number of persons for group work of any nature whatever.
+(Pretorius, 1982).

+(b) This makes the situation less threatening to the student.

+(c) This number of persons is easy to manage.

+(d) This keeps discipline problems to a minimum.

+(e) The student can first gain self-confidence in using the specific teaching skill before he/she is confronted with managing many pupils (b-e: Kieviet, 1978: 28). (f) Certain teaching skills, e.g., individualization, can be practiced more effectively.